 I Do The Right Thing

-Kaitlyn, on the other hand, is a fifth grader who has been concerned with what others thought basically since I have known her.
+Kaitlyn, on the other hand, has been concerned with what others thought basically since I have known her.
 Seriously!
-She is not always brave enough to stand up for what is right.
+She has not always brave enough to stand up for what is right.
 She hates confrontation.
 She will do the right, but she might sit silently by while others do not.
-That is something she and I are working on and working on in a way that fits her personality.